 When I was first starting out I was the only one in my family interested in going down this path.
 Because I am the one doing the shopping and cooking, everyone in my family essentially had little choice to come along for the ride – at least in part.
 Even so, it was not long before my husband was on board and the results he saw and felt caused him to become a believer in the Paleo way of eating.
 But for many of you, there may be a few obstacles in your way.
 While there is some wisdom in a gradual implementation by slowly eliminating certain foods/food groups, the Strictly Paleo Plan is meant as a more abrupt change that forces you to adjust your eating all at once.

 For me, it was much easier to go “cold turkey” than to try and ease into it.
 Just knowing I WOULD NOT eat certain foods forced me to find new recipes and ways of cooking.
 It led me to websites with lots of hints and tips and recipes.
 And once I started feeling better the motivation grew and I eventually found it fairly easy to be compliant.
-After 30 days of Strictly Paleo eating, I was not tempted to go back to my old ways.
+After 30 days of Strictly Paleo eating, I was not tempted to go back to my old ways

 Encouragement!

 The idea of the Strictly Paleo reset period is to COMPLETELY eliminate these potentially problematic foods.
 Remain determined to avoid slip-ups or “cheats” during this period of time.
 It is only 30 days after all.
-Tell yourself you can eventually have the occasional corn chip or Paleo-friendly dessert.
-(I have some on this blog after all!)
+Tell yourself you can eventually have the occasional Paleo-friendly dessert.
+(I have some on this blog and I wrote a paleo dessert cookbook after all!)
 But for the next 30 days, you will be STRICT.
-Just remember, even if you do fall off the wagon, pick yourself up and start again.
-You will need to go back to the beginning and restart the clock to make this a true elimination diet.
-Anything else and you will not be able to fully know if or how these foods might be impacting your health.

 Best wishes for all success!